We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People with alopecia areata may see regrowth after applying crude onion juice to their scalps twice a day.

-While research on this treatment is limited, the juice did appear to promote growth in nearly 87 percent of participants in a small 2014 study.
-How does it work?
-Scientists believe the magic lies in the onion’s sulphur content.
+While research on this treatment is limited, the juice did appear to promote growth in nearly

 We know scalp massage feels good, but can it help grow your hair, too?
 Maybe.

 Hair loss caused by stress may respond well to yoga.
-Try these stress-relieving yoga poses to prevent and slow hair loss: Downward Facing Dog, Forward Bend, Camel Pose, Shoulder Stand, Fish Pose, and Kneeling Pose.
-You can find a flow through these poses for free on YouTube.
+Try these stress-relieving yoga poses to prevent and slow hair loss:

-If you experience more sudden loss, loss in patches, or overall thinning, you may want to see your doctor.
+Still, if you experience more sudden loss, loss in patches, or overall thinning, you may want to see your doctor.

 Some shedding is temporary and may respond well to changes in diet, certain treatments, or lifestyle changes.
-Other loss may be more permanent or not stop until an underlying condition is treated.
+Other hair loss may be more permanent or not stop until an underlying condition is treated.

 Other causes of hair loss include: